-- Unusual places and architecture (i.e. houses made out of bottles)
+- Unusual places and architecture (like houses made out of bottles)

 - Studio art programs supporting the work of disabled artists.

 Self-taught artist/art: The American Folk Art Museum defines self-taught art as artists “whose inspiration emerges from unsuspected paths and unconventional places, giving voice to individuals who may be situated outside the social mainstream.”
 For the purposes of this blog, we use self-taught art to refer to artists who may not have formal art training due to financial barriers or other circumstances.
 However, they may have professional training in other areas (such as science or journalism) but taught themselves how to draw, paint, or sculpt and/or arrived at art making later in life.

 Progressive Art Studio: A studio that focuses on artists with disabilities, including intellectual/developmental disabilities or invisible disabilities like individuals with mental illnesses.
-These studios are supportive environments that provide support services to the artists in order to help them develop their artistic careers and gain other life skills.
-Examples: Project Onward in Chicago or Creative Growth in California or Bomb Diggity Arts in Portland, ME.
+These studios provide support services to the artists in order to help them develop their artistic careers and gain other life skills.
+Examples: Project Onward (Chicago), Creative Growth (California) & Bomb Diggity Arts (Maine).

 Art Environment: Art Environments range from houses made with unusual materials to eccentric sculpture gardens.
 Many of the artists featured here use discarded objects and found materials to create their environments.
-Well-known examples of art environments include Simon Rodia’s Watts Tower, Tom Every’s Forevertron, and Nek Chand’s Rock Garden of Chandigarh.
+Examples: Simon Rodia’s Watts Tower, Tom Every’s Forevertron, & Nek Chand’s Rock Garden.